Bryson Edward Howe

 One must imagine Sisyphus happy.
 Because, you could even question the very idea of sport, not just as an art, but as an apparatus in itself: why do we compete in made-up games?
 Well, why do we put paint strokes on a canvas?
 Sport is just make-believe, where for four quarters we all pretend that this game matters and that this competition and these warriors are real, the same with boxing or football or tennis – just as we do with cinema and theatre and music.
 The difference is, for boys like Agee and Gates, it does matter.
 They are warriors, going out and fighting for a chance at making it out of their increasingly dire situations.
 Hoop Dreams' power is entirely predicated on this delicate balancing act between showing us the natural jeopardy of sport (you win some, you lose some) and just what influence sport can have, both good and bad, on the shape of a life, watching the societal and adult pressure that are buffeting Agee and Gates every which way and both striving to carve out a sense of self somewhere in the middle.
 The real tragedy of the story isn’t even captured in the film, being that neither Agee nor Gates ever made it to the NBA.
 They both found success elsewhere, both professional and personal, but the very connotation of "hoop dreams" suggests a very different definition of success, one that former 5x NBA MVP and 11x NBA champion Bill Russell puts into a larger context, stating that, as black men, there was "one right we never had in this country—we never had the right to be a failure."

-So, to me, it seems that making the case that sport is an art and that basketball provides a lens through which to view things isn't different at all.
+So, to me, it seems that making the case that sport is an art, or that basketball provides a lens through which to view things, aren't different at all.
 This is especially regarding a story that is so often about black men.
-It's not easy for me as a white man to fully understand or totally accept the vision of a black man, (yes, I suppose there is some ethical conundrum to Hoop Dreams being captured and edited by a white man's camera, one that maybe further muddies and complicates a challenging enough question) but Hoop Dreams formed a fundamental introduction to this experience to a young boy who simply adored the game of basketball.
+It's not easy for me as a white man to fully understand or totally accept the vision of a black man (yes, I suppose there is some ethical conundrum to Hoop Dreams being captured and edited by a white man's camera, one that maybe further muddies and complicates a challenging enough question), but Hoop Dreams formed a fundamental introduction to this experience to a young boywho simply adored the game of basketball.
 Because artists use different mediums as lenses through which to explore different ideas about the world all the time, just as the sport of basketball has reared ugly and complicated questions about class and race for decades (something that sadly hasn't visibly improved since Hoop Dreams' 1994 release) – sport and art are the two most universal languages we have.
 Both are expressions of the human spirit in its manifold forms.
 You see, because sport embodies a grand metaphysical struggle of the human spirit against the unruly and entropic forces of the material world; both are a fight against inertia.
 It is part of human nature to want to compete with and to challenge ourselves and push our limits.
 The sheer willpower of athletes – if you've ever seen LeBron chasing down a fast-break with the game on the line, you know – and the ability to bring body and mind towards such a sense of harmony is inhuman.
 It's an incredible high, to go beyond what you previously thought was possible.
 In many ways, art does the same.

 Back in 2010, as the ball glides through the air, I see the game for what it is, equal parts magic, mathematics, and athletics because the ball isn't headed for the basket.
 It was never meant to be.
 The crowd thinks he's missed, but scoring was never his intention, as another man, all 7 feet and 1 inch of him, wearing number "16" comes out of nowhere, soaring higher than even the ball, catching it mid-air, effortlessly placing the ball into the hoop.
 My mind is reeling, a mental whiplash from disappointment to disbelief in a few short seconds, their bodies moving quicker than my mind can comprehend what I'd just seen, a moment of great clarity, to focus and be ready for a critical moment in a game, to be in control, to relax into the moment and to let the moment use you.
 Sport is art, just as art is just a game.
 These athletes burn with the same passion and ambition and mortality as the great artists, their canvas is just a different shape.
 The court, the game, the rules, it's all their version of an escape from the chaos of life (with just enough chaos to keep it fun), and an outlet for their emotion and their passion.
 It's a beautiful game.
 Poetry in motion.